dchandak99/BERT-Sentiment/README.md

 ### Code:
 Code has been uploaded as a [notebook](BERT-IMDB.ipynb) and a [.py](bert_imdb.py) file.

-*Note:* For the .py file, ensure transformers is installed (command: pip install transformers) and set correct paths in lines 76 and 223.
+*Note:* For the .py file, ensure transformers is installed (command: pip install transformers) and set correct paths in lines 76 and 227.

+### Links:
+Useful links to tutorials have been given inside the notebook to guide you through